swagatkoirala/clo835-assignment2/README.md

 ## Manual Deployment Steps

-If you prefer to deploy the manifests manually, follow these steps:
+Generated a deployment script file in the repository but if you prefer to deploy the manifests manually, follow these steps:

 1. Create the namespaces:
    ```bash